laimis/stock-analysis/README.md

 # Project for tracking stock, option, and crypto currency buys and sells

 The site allows to track stock, option, and crypto currency purchases.
+For storage it can use redis, postgres, or in-memory storage.
+BE AWARE: in-memory storage is cleared on each restart.

-For storage it uses either redis or postgres, for stock information IEX API (https://iexcloud.io/docs/api/), and for crypto CoinMarketCap API (https://coinmarketcap.com/api).
+Stock information is fetched using IEX API (https://iexcloud.io/docs/api/), and for crypto CoinMarketCap API (https://coinmarketcap.com/api) is used.
 For both you will need your own key when running the project.
 # Current Build and Release status

 ![Build and test](https://github.com/laimis/stock-analysis/workflows/Build%20and%20test/badge.svg)